Elonis v. United States

 Elonis v.
 United States, 575 U.S. 723 (2015), was a United States Supreme Court case concerning whether conviction of threatening another person over interstate lines (under 18 U.S.C. § 875(c)) requires proof of subjective intent to threaten or whether it is enough to show that a "reasonable person" would regard the statement as threatening.
 In controversy were the purported threats of violent rap lyrics written by Anthony Douglas Elonis and posted to Facebook under a pseudonym.
 The ACLU filed an amicus brief in support of the petitioner.
 It was the first time the Court has heard a case considering true threats and the limits of speech on social media.

 Background

-Elonis was in the process of divorce and made a number of public Facebook posts.
+In May 2010, Elonis was in the process of divorce and made a number of public Facebook posts.
+Prior to his postings, he had lost his job at an amusement park.

 He "posted the script of a sketch" by The Whitest Kids U' Know, which originally referenced saying "I want to kill the President of the United States" and replaced the president with his wife:

 Did you know that it's illegal for me to say I want to kill my wife?